Staying Safe at Work Training

 “It was interactive and provided opportunities to think critically about the information being learned and apply it to real-life scenarios.” - Participant

 Attendees will be provided with the necessary tools and materials to teach those with IDD the skills needed to be safe at work.
 The curriculum is designed to teach important occupational safety and health skills to those who may have learning challenges, including difficulty reading and/or understanding abstract concepts.
 It uses skits, stories, and pictures of typical workplaces that allow participants to recognize hazards and identify solutions.
 It also uses board games to learn how to stay safe in a work emergency and to learn about their health and safety rights and responsibilities on the job.

 Our trainers are available to provide a customized schedule to meet the needs of your organization or group.
-Please contact Stacy Driscoll to arrange a time that works best for your team of ten or more.
+Please contact Megan Niemaszyk to arrange a time that works best for your team of eight or more.

 Trainer was very well prepared and knowledgeable on content.
-The activities were fun and reinforced the information appropriately. - Paticipant
+The activities were fun and reinforced the information appropriately. - Participant

 The pool of available health and safety trainings for workers with IDD is alarmingly shallow, especially trainings that are culturally competent and accessible.
 Through the Department of Labor (DOL) Susan Harwood Training Grant, the Institute on Disability seeks to address the shortage of occupational health and safety training for workers with Intellectual and Developmental Disabilities (IDD) by offering New Hampshire disability service providers the Staying Safe at Work curriculum developed by the National Institute for Occupational Safety and Health (NIOSH), in partnership with UC Berkeley’s Labor Occupational Health Program (LOHP)